johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.2.1.md

 ### Recent media

-#### craft.picpuller.media_recent
+*craft.picpuller.media_recent*

 Description: Get the most recent media published by a user.

 Instragram docs page for this function: [http://instagram.com/developer/endpoints/users/#get_users_media_recent](http://instagram.com/developer/endpoints/users/#get_users_media_recent "Instagram documentation for get_users_media_recent")

-**Required parameters:**
+#### Required parameters

 user_id: This is the ID number of an Craft user.
 (It is not the Instagram user id number.)

-**Optional parameters:**
+#### Optional parameters

-limit: an integer for how many images to request from Instagram.
+limit: an integer indicating how many images to request from Instagram.
 Instagram may return fewer under some circumstances.
 Maximum of 32 allowed by Instagram.

 use_stale_cache: BOOLEAN, either TRUE or FALSE (defaults to TRUE if undefined), to have Pic Puller use previously cached data returned in the event of an error in retrieving new data